mautrix/telegram/README.md

 # mautrix-telegram
-**This is the python rewrite branch and is only barely functional.**
-**For a JavaScript version with more bugs and features, check the master branch.**
+**This is the python rewrite.
+If you want more features (and more bugs), check the JavaScript version on the master branch.**

 A Matrix-Telegram puppeting bridge.